DarioBoh/packages-report/README.md

 *As you complete tasks, you can ~~cross them out~~ by surrounding with `~~`.*

 -   Have a look around the files here.
 Where are the R scripts?
 What are the directories `data` and `figs` for?

+In the R folder. data and figs contain data and figures files

 -   Notice that this README is an `.Rmd` file.
 That means it could contain R code and will need to be rendered to create `README.md`.
 -   Open [R/01\_write-installed-packages.R](R/01_write-installed-packages.R).
 Write the script as directed.
 Run it.
 Commit and push the current state.
 -   Open [R/02\_wrangle-packages.R](R/02_wrangle-packages.R).
 Fill in the missing pieces of the script as directed.
 Run it.
 Commit and push the current state.